 On receipt of your child’s school offer you may choose to take up this place:

-Immediately (from September 2019);
+Immediately (from September 2019); or

 On a part-time basis until the beginning of the term after their 5th birthday; or

 Defer your child’s admission until the beginning of the term after their 5th birthday but not beyond the beginning of the final term of the school year for which it was made.
 This means, if your child is summer born they will need to start school in April 2020 to keep the place at the school offered.
-If your child does not start school in April 2020 you will need to apply in June 2019 for a Year 1 place with no guarantee of the same school being offered.
+If your child does not start school in April 2020 you will need to apply in June 2020 for a Year 1 place with no guarantee of the same school being offered.